johannasmriti/Echoes-Reborn/README.md

 # **Echoes Reborn: A Comprehensive Pipeline for Historic Piano Audio Restoration**

 *Echoes Reborn* is an advanced, end-to-end audio restoration pipeline designed to restore and enhance historical recordings.
 It combines deep learning with LPC (Linear Predictive Coding)-based inpainting techniques to remove noise, fill gaps, and preserve the fidelity of musical details.
 This pipeline ensures that clean audio remains untouched while seamlessly restoring degraded sections.
+For a detailed report on the methodology, results, and performance of this restoration pipeline, please refer to the [Echoes Reborn Restoration Report](https://github.com/johannasmriti/Echoes-Reborn/blob/main/Report/NuerIPS_Echoes_Reborn.pdf).

 ---